ImDimchkee/tg_weather_bot/README.md

 ```

 # 🗺 Usage
-Once running, send any city name to the bot via Telegram chat.
+- Once running, send any city name to the bot via Telegram chat.
-You'll receive the current air quality data for that area
+- You'll receive the current air quality data for that area.
+- Refer to /help command for advanced usage explanation